Pyrosomes! Say What?

 “One long pyrosome is actually a collection of thousands of clones, with each individual capable of copying itself and adding to the colony.
 And like members of the Borg, which are mentally connected, pyrosome members are physically connected– actually sharing tissues.
 And while the Borg live in a big scary ship, pyrosomes are the big scary ship.
 The whole colony is shaped like a giant thimble with a point on one end and an opening on the other . . . .
 Each little “wire basket” is the stomach of one member of the colony.
 They take water in through a mouth on the outside of their space-ship body, pass it through the little basket to filter out the nom bits, and squirt water out the other end, into the big hollow space in the middle” (R.R.
 Helm; Deep Sea News).

 “Big scary ship”?
-The “Giant Pyrosome” (Pyrosoma spinosum) can indeed be up to 18 long with an opening reported to be up to 2 m wide.
+The “Giant Pyrosome” (Pyrosoma spinosum) can indeed be up to 18 m long with an opening reported to be up to 2 m wide.
 But that is a species found in tropical waters.

 The pyrosome species being sighted along the west coast is much smaller.
-Pyrosoma atlanticum (class Thaliacea) can reach lengths of 60 cm but as you can see from some of the images here, those being reported are much smaller, ranging from about 5 to 8 cm long.
+Pyrosoma atlanticum (class Thaliacea) can reach lengths of 60 cm but as you can see from some of the images here, those being reported nearer to shore are much smaller, ranging from about 5 to 8 cm long.
 This species may be colourless, pink, grey, or bluish-green.

 It is the most widespread pyrosome species.
 It is found in all oceans with the generally accepted range being between temperate latitudes of 50°S to 50°N.